 What To Expect

-We are making modifications to ensure we exceed reopening guidelines so our clients and guests feel comfortable returning and clients feel confident booking their next event.
+We continue making modifications to ensure we exceed reopening guidelines so our clients and guests feel comfortable returning and clients feel confident booking their next event.

-While we continue to follow this dynamic situation, we are working on our readiness plan and here is some of what clients and guests can expect in the coming months:
+While we continue to follow this dynamic situation, we have developed our readiness plan and here is some of what clients and guests can expect now and in the coming months:

 - We have achieved Global Biorisk Advisory Council® (GBAC) Star™ Accreditation.
-GBAC STAR™ Certification is the venue industry’s premier outbreak prevention, response and recovery certification.
+GBAC STAR™ is the venue industry’s premier outbreak prevention, response and recovery accreditation for facilities.
 Under the guidance of GBAC, a division of the Worldwide Cleaning Industry Association (ISSA), the Greater Tacoma Convention Center has adopted the most stringent protocols for cleaning, disinfection and infectious disease prevention, aligning with venues across North America and the world in commitment to the highest safety and cleaning standards.

 - HVAC upgrades to improve indoor air quality, including BiPolar ionization units to reduce contaminated air particles, protecting people from airborne bacteria and viruses.